 Pre-Requisites

-Before you can connect to My Health Record, you need to register your practice with Medicare obtain access to the Health Identifier (HI) Service and obtain the Health Professional Identifier - Organisation (HPI-O) number.
+Before you can connect to My Health Record, you need to register your practice with Medicare, obtain access to the Health Identifier (HI) Service, and obtain the Health Professional Identifier - Organisation (HPI-O) Number.

-Access to the HI Service - which requires both a HI Certificate and a NASH certificate - is required to access My Health Record.
+Access to the HI Service, which requires both a HI Certificate and a NASH Certificate, is required to access My Health Record.

-1. You will need to complete the Healthcare Organisation registration form on the My Health Record website.
+- You will need to complete the Healthcare Organisation registration form on the My Health Record website.
 Applications can be completed either online or by mail.
 Once you have completed registration, you will be provided with an HPI-O Number and a NASH Certificate which needs to be uploaded to your practice profile in MediRecords.

-Once you have the HI and NASH certificates with their passphrases, the HPI-O number for your practice along with your providers' HPI-I numbers, you can configure your practice settings and users to connect to My Health Record.
+Once you have the HI and NASH certificates with their passphrases, the HPI-O Number for your practice along with your providers' HPI-I Numbers, you can configure your practice settings and users to connect to My Health Record.

 Part 1A: Practice Configuration - HI Certificates